By: Kendall Jones on April 4th, 2022

 Stiff competition and fewer opportunities during the last recession led many companies to lower bids to be competitive, surviving on razor-thin margins to maintain enough work to stay in business.
 Now that the economy and construction industry has recovered, labor shortages are forcing some contractors to offer higher wages to recruit and retain experienced workers.

 The cost of building materials had been steadily increasing even before factoring in the effects of trade negotiations and tariffs.
-All of these can eat into a company’s profit margin, but for the most part are outside of a company’s control.
+All of these can eat into a company’s profit margin, but for the most part, are outside of a company’s control.

-Instead of focusing on things you can’t control, take a look at ways your company can reduce costs, submit better bids, and delivering quality work.
+Instead of focusing on things you can’t control, take a look at ways your company can reduce costs, submit better bids, and deliver quality work.
 Here are a few tips on how you can improve profit margins on your projects.

 Put simply, productivity is the measurement of the effectiveness of effort.
 Productivity rates are measured as total output per unit of input.
 In construction, an example of output could be cubic yards of earth excavated or square footage of roofing installed, with the input typically measured in man-hours.

 Maximizing productivity on a jobsite means working efficiently to control costs and stay on schedule.
-Projects that are completed under budget and ahead of schedule usually result in higher profit margins which are why construction firms are always looking to improve productivity.
+Projects that are completed under budget and ahead of schedule usually result in higher profit margins which is why construction firms are always looking to improve productivity.

 Improving productivity requires careful planning and scheduling of work.
 General contractors and trade contractors must work together to make sure that work is completed in a logical sequence that focuses on maximizing the efficiency of everyone working on the project.

 Because your field workers are an essential part of productivity, it’s important that your workers know how to properly and safely complete assigned tasks.
-This means making sure each worker has received the proper training and are equipped with the tools and resources needed to effectively do their jobs.
+This means making sure each worker has received the proper training and is equipped with the tools and resources needed to effectively do their jobs.

 Keep in mind that your workers’ efficiency, or lack thereof, is only one aspect of productivity.
 Other factors that can negatively impact productivity, and by extension profitability, include supply chain management, poor scheduling, accidents, and unnecessary rework.